DD2480-group7/Task3_report/README.md

   * Used to cache database model objects instead of fetching data from the database itself for each request.
 Entries are invalidated if they have changed value in the original database.
 * Nagios
   * Used to send notifications to the system admin, for example in case of outages or downtime.
 Usually used as plugins run on a specific server.

+## Onboarding experience
+Zulip is a very well documented project with a great community with helpful people.

+To help with onboarding they have a ["Contributing to Zulip, getting started"-guide](https://zulip.readthedocs.io/en/latest/overview/contributing.html).
+The documentation contains everything from how to set up a development environment to how to run tests, what tests correspond to what parts of the code, code standards and extensive documentation for the different parts of the code.
+The prerequisite tools for the project were Git, Git for Windows (for windows users) Vagrant, Virtualbox, vagrant-lxc plugin (for linux users).
+The tools were well documented in the getting started-guide.
+Unfortunately there were errors depending on what operating system the contributor was using that the documentation had no answers to.
+When running “vagrant up” Vagrant downloaded the base Ubuntu 14.04 virtual machine image (for macOS and Windows) or container (for Ubuntu), configured this virtual machine/container for use with Zulip, created a shared directory mapping the clone of the Zulip code inside the virtual machine/container at ~/zulip and ran the tools/provision script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip development server, and initializes a default test database.
+A [log](provision.log) from provisioning is included in this repository.

+The onboarding experience as a windows user for the zulip-project was complicated and time-demanding since the current setup for windows is flawed and the documentation offered no support for the issue.
+Two team members using windows had the issue of the Vagrantfile on line 35 checking the version of lxc-ls.
+Our guess is that the Vagrantfile isn’t supposed to be run for windows users.
+To find the solution the “Troubleshooting and Common Errors” and “#provision help”-channel in zulip was studied, Git-BASH and Python was re-installed, the repo was re-cloned and windows permission-errors was examined.
+Docker was also used to try to replace Vagrant but Docker required Windows Pro while the user had Windows Home.
+The issue was finally resolved by one user commenting out line 35 and hard-coding the variable LXC_VERSION to 2.1.0.
+We have no confirmation of whether the zulip-team accepts this solution.

+For Mac users the experience of downloading and setting up the above mentioned tools was easy, and one could follow the guide step by step.

+For communications Zulip uses their own platform where they have a community server set up and where there always is someone that's able to help if you're stuck or having problems.
+We have used this a bit in order to get clarifications.

+All in all this gives a very good base for great onboarding.
+It also sets a high standard for us as coders to follow the specified coding style and principles.

 ## **Functional Requirements**
 The functional requirements are listed in compliance with the standard IEEE-830.
 The functional requirements related to the refactoring are those pertaining to the Email Gateway Integration.
 The requirements are structured at various degrees of granularity, descending into sub-sub requirements.
 The functionality targeted by the refactoring is requirement 1.1.1, while those prior serve to give an idea of the main functionality provided (and thus affected).